nighthawkcoders/pages_java/review.md

   }
 ```

-3. Swap Number in Objects

-* No real challenges, Swap Low to High looks like this...
+* Swap Number in Objects.
+No real challenges, Swap Low to High looks like this...

 ```java
 public void swapToLowHighOrder(IntByReference i) {